LeCrew/marvelous-css-api/README.md

       getTypes: (attributeName){},                    // return all attribute types, with for each a regexp tester and units
       getSupports: (attributeName){},                 // return browsers/mobiles support

-      isValid: function(attributeName, expression){}, // return true/false if the expression is valid for attributeName
+      isValid: function(attributeName, type, expr){}, // return true/false if the expr is valid for attributeName and type
       isParent: function(attributeName){},            // return true/false is the attributeName is a parent attribute

       getPseudoClasses: function(){},                 // return all CSS pseudo classes